 Speaking of phases, the crack pairings go through many different phases among the fandom, which almost always ensures a string of fluff fanfics from different authors.
 Popular phases over the years have included pairing Alvin with Eleanor, Simon with Brittany, Dave with Vinny, and even Alvin with Simon, however, none of them have quite put the "crack" in "crack pairing" as much as Dave and Brittany, with even a few fanfics involving Dave impregnanting Brittany.

-Love It or Hate It: This has increased among much of the Chipmunk fandom in recent years.
+Broken Base: This has increased among much of the Chipmunk fandom in recent years.
 A large majority of the fan base grew up with this particular series and love it, especially for nostalgia.
 On the other hand, some fans hate for one of either two reasons, because it focused less on the music (unlike The Alvin Show), or they're sick of Bagdasarian Productions releasing the same handful of episodes on DVD over and over again.

 Seasonal Rot: During the DiC era of the series, the stories, as well as the overall production, slowly, yet steadily, grew weaker and weaker, compared to the quality of the earlier, Ruby-Spears era.

-To clarify, the third movie did horribly with the critics but was among the highest-grossing films at the time.
+By the time the third one came out, it became almost unanimous that the series had outstayed its welcome, and this hit a tipping point in 2015.
+To clarify, the third movie did horribly with critics, but was among the highest-grossing films at the time.
 The critics were quick to make insinuations on what kind of person would actually like such a movie, as reflected in the Rotten Tomatoes consensus:

 Chipwrecked, which received mostly negative reviews and even David Cross went on the record of saying that just the making of the movie was the most unpleasant experience he'd ever had.

 Alvin flirts with some human girls.
 High school girls.
 Think about it, then take a long shower.

+The Chipettes having more feminine bodies in the movies.
 Their first appearance has them naked.
 The dance scene that follows is kinda creepy.

 The Chipmunks attempting to cover up what's happened to Dave's aunt by stating she's taken up pole-dancing.

-What the Hell, Casting Agency?: Some felt this way about Justin Long getting cast as the voice of Alvin, since the inevitable voice modulation would make his voice unrecognizable.
+WTH, Casting Agency?: Some felt this way about Justin Long getting cast as the voice of Alvin, since the inevitable voice modulation would make his voice unrecognizable.

 Just Justin?
 What about all the chipmunks?